Shaving can be a necessary evil if you’re not a fan of other hair removal techniques, but you do want to remove unwanted body hair.

 - If ingrown hairs are a particular problem for you, you may want to consider an aftershave with salicylic acid.

-The Best Aftershave Lotion for Women
+The Best Aftershave Lotions for Women (2021)

 Putting it All Together